rsoika/ben.js/README.md

 ## The View

-The view in Ben.JS is simply any HTML part inside the application.
+The view in Ben.JS can simply be any HTML part inside the application.
 A view is bound to a controller which encapsulates the view.
-With the custom attribute 'ben-model' a model object provided by the controller can be bound to any HTML element inside the view.
+With the custom attribute 'ben-model' a model object provided by the controller can be pushed into any HTML element inside the view.
 The following example shows how the controller created before can be placed in a view:

     <div ben-controller="myController" />
        <input type="text" value="" ben-model="city" />